-The other day, as I hugged my daughter, I shared a truth with her.
+The other day, as I hugged my older child, I shared a truth with them.
 “I just like to love,” I said.
-She laughed and replied, “I know.”
+They laughed and replied, “I know.”

 I guess I don’t hide it well, my delight in loving.
 I like giving to others and connecting.
 I like hugging and having deep, meaningful conversations.
 I like snuggling with my kids or my husband, and telling the people around me how much they mean to me.
 I like sharing deep laughs, endless giggles, inside jokes, silly memories…you get the picture.
 I like to love, and to express my love.